Plokks/MADMixtape/README.md

 - Francesco de Gregori - La donna Cannone
 - ACDC - It’s a long way to the top, if you wanna rock n roll
 - Toto - Africa
+- The Streets - Fit But You Know It